 Change the first paragraph of 9.10.3 as follows:

 After setting up either an immediate Block Ack agreement or a Delayed Block agreement following the procedure in 9.10.2 (Setup and modification of the Block Ack parameters), the originator may transmit a block of QoS data frames separated by SIFS period, with the total number of frames not exceeding the Buffer Size subfield value in the associated ADDBA Response frame.
 Each of the frames shall have the Ack Policy subfield in the QoS Control field set to Block Ack.
 The RA field of the frames that are not delivered using the GCR-Block-Ack retransmission policy shall be the recipient’s unicast address.
 For GCR frames delivered using the GCR-Block-Ack retransmission policy, the RA field of the frames shall be the GCR concealment group address.
 The originator requests acknowledgment of outstanding QoS data frames by sending a Basic Block-AckReq frame.
 The recipient shall maintain a Block Ack record for the block.

+Change the fifth paragraph of 9.10.3 as follows: (#1119)

+For frames that are not delivered using the GCR-Block-Ack retransmission policy, the The recipient shall maintain a Block Ack record consisting of originator address, TID, and a record of reordering buffer size indexed by the received MPDU sequence control value.
+This record holds the acknowledgment state of the data frames received from the originator.
+For frames that are delivered using the GCR-Block-Ack retransmission policy, the recipient shall maintain a Block Ack record consisting of the DA address from the A-MSDU subframe header, TID, and a record of reordering buffer size indexed by the received MPDU sequence control value.
+This record holds the acknowledgment state of the group addressed data frames received from the originator.

+9.10.6 Selection of BlockAck and BlockAckReq variants(#1092)

+Insert the following paragraph at the end of 9.10.6:

+The GCR subfield of the BA Control field shall be set to 1 in all BlockAck and BlockAckReq frames sent from one Robust AV STA to another Robust AV STA when requesting and responding to a Block Ack agreement for a group address delivered using the GCR-Block-Ack retransmission policy and shall be set to 0 otherwise.(#1094)

 Insert the following subclauses (9.10.aa10) after 9.10.9:

 EDITORIAL NOTE: Clause 9.10.9 is clause 9.20.9 in REVmb D6.0